msjimc/GeneMatrix/Guide/installinPython2.7.md

 ## Installing Python 2.7 and running PartitionFinder in a conda environment

-An easy way to install an old version of an application that requires an atypical configuration that may clash with other application if globally installed is by using a Conda environment.
-These environments run on top of an existing operating system, but may provide a completely different environment to the programs running them.
+An easy way to install an old version of an application that requires an atypical configuration that may clash with other applications if globally installed is by using a Conda environment.
+These environments run on top of an existing operating system but may provide a completely different environment to the programs running them.
 Conda environments are hosted by a program such as Anaconda or Miniconda which can be downloaded from (https://www.anaconda.com/download/success)[https://www.anaconda.com/download/success].
-For this guide I installed Anaconda, by downloading it and then running the *.msi installation executable file.
-If installed for all users, it is installed at;
+For this guide I installed Anaconda by downloading it and then running the *.msi installation executable file.
+If installed for all users, it is installed at:
 > C:\ProgramData\Anaconda3\,

-while if installed for a single user it is placed at:
+while if installed for a single user, it is placed at:

 > C:\users\<user name>Anaconda3\